-Satellite tracking, command and control in Japan are carried out at three communication centers and three tracking centers, the most important of which are the launch facilities at the Tanegashima Space Center and the Tsukuba Space Center.
-Furthermore, these installations represent a complete system for the launch, command and control of satellites.
+Satellite tracking, command and control in Japan are carried out at three communication centers and three tracking centers, the most important of which are the launch facilities at the Tanegashima Space Center existing engines (for the second stage rocket, the LE-5B, and for the solid-fuel rocket booster, the SRB-3) with proven track records will be used for the later stage rockets.
+It is aimed to cut costs by half and reduce work times in order to follow the H-IIA in securing further launch orders from foreign satellites.